-College basketball season is entering conference play, and we have a six-game slate tonight.
+College basketball season is finally here, and we have a four-game slate today.

-March Madness is months away, but you can get in all the college hoops hype by playing daily contests at FanDuel today.
+March Madness is a ways off at this point, but you can get in all the college hoops hype by playing daily contests at FanDuel today.
 If you've played NBA DFS before, it's quite simple: pick a total of eight players -- four guards, three forwards, and one utility spot you can use for either position.
 Stay within the $50,000 salary cap and field the team you think will score the most fantasy points.

 Where scoring differs from NBA is in the blocks and steals categories, with each worth two FanDuel points apiece rather than the three you get in daily NBA contests.

-Now that you're in the know, we can attack today's main slate, which locks at 7:00 p.m.
+Now that you're in the know, we can attack today's slate, which locks at 6:00 p.m.
 EST.

 Which players should you be targeting, and why?

 Remy Martin, Arizona State ($7,600) - The All-American candidate is in a fantasy friendly spot as the Arizona State Sun Devils square off with conference foe California.
 The Bears' defense ranks amongst the worst in the Pac-12 (92nd in KenPom's defensive rankings).
 The point guard may have to be more assertive on the offensive end on Thursday night with Alonzo Verge Jr.'s status in question.
 Through three games, Martin is averaging 15.7 points, 2.7 rebounds, 3.7 assists, and 1.0 steals in 31.3 minutes.
 He also has room for his minutes to increase as he averaged 33.8 minutes per game last season.